georgalis/pub/boot/pkgsrc_guide.md

 test -d /opt/pkg-2024Q4-67799-Darwin_22.6.0_arm64/sbin && PATH="$_":$PATH
 ```

-#### LOCALBASE assignment
+#### Setting the LOCALBASE
-LOCALBASE setting is conditional on scenario
+The LOCALBASE path is configured according to the desired PKGSRC release install prefix, and conditional per scenario

-* Add packages packages to an existing LOCALBASE
+* Add packages to an existing LOCALBASE
 ```bash
 # Set or discover existing source branch and install prefix
 export pkgsrc="$pre/pkgsrc-stable"